What are some of the best Vermont fall foliage locations to visit?

-Fall foliage will be here before long.
+Fall will be here before you know it.
 The last week of September and first two weeks of October are typically prime time for foliage season in Vermont.
 But over the last couple of years, Vermont’s fall colors have lasted well into mid and late October.
 When peak foliage hits is anyone’s guess.
-But I do know that these eight places will make you happy while you’re out exploring in Vermont this fall.
+But I do know that these eight Vermont fall foliage locations will make you happy while you’re out exploring in Vermont this fall.

 The Appalachian Gap

 The Appalachian Gap, also known as “App Gap,” is located in Buels Gore, a 3,500-acre area of land in Chittenden County between Fayston and Starksboro.
 Much of the gore is densely forested on land owned by the state.

 You can take Route 17 to the top of App Gap and soak up views of the Champlain Valley and Adirondacks, or explore The Long Trail on either side of the road.
 Buels Gore has no school, no store, no town government, no post office, and no town hall.
 But the App Gap is out of this world.